 The expression on the bride’s face is a nice bonus, but one I banked on, knowing that this aspect of the ceremony was important to her, and she’d likely be thrilled at hearing the singing.
 In terms of that idea of composition leading the viewer through the frame, my focus is intentionally on the singer – the viewers eye will start there simply because she’s what is in focus – but I’m using light (and only light) to bring in the second but important element of the bride.
 It doesn’t really matter to the story that the bride is out of focus due to the shallow depth of field, all the important information from that expression is identifiable, and that second pool of light will bring a viewer’s eye to that part of the frame.

 Is it an award-winning photo?
-Unlikely.
-Will the bride and groom like it?
-Probably.
+No. Did the bride and groom like it?
+I hope so.
 Does it assist telling the story of the day?
 Certainly.
-And does it make use of the ambient light to achieve this?
+And does it make use of the (arguably difficult) ambient light to achieve this?
 Absolutely.